pipedrive/app-extensions-sdk/README.md

 });
 ```

-### Show notification
+### Set notification

-For apps with floating window, set or remove notifications dot in apps dock.
+For apps with a floating window, you can set or remove the notifications dot in the apps dock with this command.
 Not specifying the number or setting it to 0 clears the notification dot.

 **Parameters**